'Miracle' Japan Penguin Found Two Weeks After Escape

 Given Pen-chan's lack of swimming and unproven survival skills in the wild, the team thought she would not get very far or survive longer than a week.

-But amazingly on September 8, Imai received information that the flightless bird had been seen happily bobbing in the water at a beach 30 miles (45 kilometres) away.
+But amazingly on September 8, Imai received information that the flightless bird had been seen happily bobbing in the water at a beach 45 kilometres away.

 "I thought she would look exhausted, but she was swimming as usual," Imai told AFP after the animal was recaptured.